-- The BRAT diet is a bland diet or low residue diet.
+- The BRAT diet is a bland diet or a low-residue diet.

 - Banana is an essential component of the BRAT diet.
-For decades, many doctors have recommended the BRAT diet for diarrhea and other gut illnesses.
+Many doctors have recommended the BRAT diet for decades for diarrhea and other gut illnesses.

-- According to the American Academy of Pediatrics (AAP), children should resume their usual diet on the first day after diarrheal illness.
-BRAT diet can be added as additional to regular diet but should not be the only diet because it restricts other vital nutrients and may also be low on calories.
+- According to the American Academy of Pediatrics (AAP), children should resume their diet on the first day after diarrheal illness.
+BRAT diet can be added to the regular diet but should not be the only diet because it restricts other vital nutrients and may also be low on calories.

-Banana’s composition and nutritional value make it unique.
+The banana’s composition and nutritional value make them unique.
 Before mentioning its proper use as a home treatment for diarrhea, let’s go through the nutritional values and composition of this incredibly healthy fruit:

 Nutritional value and composition of banana: